-The following are a series of Frequently Asked Questions (FAQs) to NIST OWM that are related to weights and measures, metric/SI program, and legal metrology.
+The following are a series of Frequently Asked Questions (FAQs) that are related to weights and measures, the Metric (SI) program, and legal metrology.

 All countries have recognized and adopted the SI, including the United States.
 There are still countries that are amending their national laws to adopt a mandatory metric policy and others pursuing voluntary metrication.
 From a technical perspective, it’s impossible to avoid using the metric system as all measurement units (including non-SI or U.S. customary units) are defined in terms of the SI.
 The NIST blog article, Busting Myths about the Metric System, discusses some common misconceptions about the status of U.S. metrication.
 Learn more about U.S. Metrication and explore these Metrication FAQs for additional information.